Common Mental Health Issues in Women

 Studies conducted before the COVID-19 pandemic had similar outcomes.
 For instance, results from the 2019 National Health Interview Study conducted by the U.S. Centers for Disease Control and Prevention (CDC) found that women were more likely to struggle with anxiety than men.
 And more than 1 in 5 women in the United States experienced a mental health condition in the past year, such as depression or anxiety.
 Many mental health conditions, such as depression and bipolar disorder, affect more women than men or affect women in different ways from men, according to the U.S. Department of Health and Human Services, Office of Women’s Health.

 There are about 300 mental health disorders.
-Several known to affect women disproportionately include depression and anxiety, body image and eating disorders, and relationship abuse.
+Several known to affect women disproportionately include:

 Depression and Anxiety